United Torah Judaism: Ideology

 UTJ wants to maintain the "status quo" relationship in regard to religion-and-state issues.
 The party has no uniform opinion on the issue of increasing settlements in the West Bank.

 Structure and constituency

-UTJ has always been a coalition of two individual parties, choosing to take advantage of Israeli election law in order to maximize the number of seats it can gain in the Knesset (and thus maximize its influence):
+UTJ has been, until 2026, a coalition of two individual parties, choosing to take advantage of Israeli election law in order to maximize the number of seats it can gain in the Knesset (and thus maximize its influence):